deepakchoudhary0/web-project/README.md

 # web-project
-this is demo for git github for class
+this is demo for git github for class.